g1eng/footstrap-vue2/README.md

 ## Practical Usage

 Point git submodule to this repo for your project's /component/submodule.
 Then, import components for each.

-### Lints and fixes files
 ```
-yarn lint
+git submodule add https://github.com/g1eng/footstrap-vue2 path/to/component/foo/bar
 ```

 ## CONTACT